 Then obviously we had to have a walk around the very small but historically important town, including Dunkeld Cathedral.
 A very small place for a surprisingly large church, but it was semi-derelict.
-Only the front part was a working church and even then the lower parts (which I have obscured in my photos0 was shrouded in hoardings.
+Only the front part is a working church and even then the lower parts (which I have obscured in my photos) were shrouded in hoardings.
 Major renovation underway.

-But the cathedral is set in wonderful grounds reaching down to teh river.
+But the cathedral is set in wonderful grounds reaching down to the river.

 From Dunkeld we went on a somewhat unattractive walk along the A9 and a caravan site (Thibault was not impressed) to a Scottish National Trust site - the Hermitage.
 This did offer the largest waterfall I had seen in the British Isles.
 Thibault was more impressed by that, but not the crowds.
 Stark contrast to our morning hike.